fish-shop/install-plugin/README.md

 The plugin manager will be installed only if not already present.
 If your workflow job contains multiple `install-plugin` actions that use the same plugin manager then only the first action will install the plugin manager.

-If you wish to install a plugin manager without also installing any plugin(s) at the same time, consider using the [fish-shop/install-plugin-manager](https://github.com/fish-shop/install-plugin-manager) action instead.
+If you wish to install a plugin manager in isolation, without installing any plugins at the same time, consider using the [fish-shop/install-plugin-manager](https://github.com/fish-shop/install-plugin-manager) action instead.

 ## Supported plugin managers